Author: Manuel Rassi

 Another area where mathematical optimization is critical for telecom services providers today is supply chain planning and operations.

-Mathematical optimization enables these organizations to continuously monitor and optimally manage their end-to-end supply chain operations – from the manufacturing of equipment such as chips, routers, and mobile phones, to the configuration their networks of retail shops, to the distribution of inventory.
+Mathematical optimization enables organizations to continuously monitor and optimally manage end-to-end supply chain operations, from purchasing equipment and planning networks of retail shops, to inventory distribution, including reverse logistics processes.

-Even in times of extreme supply chain volatility, disruption, and uncertainty like we’ve seen during the COVID-19 pandemic over the past year, mathematical optimization has enabled telecom businesses (and companies from many other industries as well) to:
+Even in times of extreme supply chain volatility, disruption, and uncertainty, mathematical optimization has enabled telecom businesses to:

-- take the necessary actions to ensure on-time delivery of products and services at the lowest possible cost.
+- Ensure on-time delivery of products and services at the lowest possible cost, while controlling out-of-stock targets.

-To survive in the hyper-competitive 5G era and win the war for market share, telecom firms must be able to maximize revenue growth (by luring customers away from competitors) and minimize customer churn.
+To survive in the hyper-competitive 5G era and win market share, CSPs must maximize revenue growth (by luring customers away from competitors) and minimize customer churn.
 With mathematical optimization, they can do exactly that.

 - Maximize the revenue they generate from the sale of spectrum to telecom operators.

-- Offer spectrum to telecom operators at a reasonable price, thereby ensuring the long-term sustainability of their country’s telecom market.
+- Offer spectrum to telecom operators at a reasonable price, thus ensuring the long-term sustainability of their country’s telecom market.

 A Technology for Today’s Telecom Leaders